PacificCommunity/ofp-sam-yft-2023-diagnostic/README.md

 diagnostic model has intermediate levels, while other grid members explore higher and lower levels.

+Finally, the diagnostic model is also the starting point for YFT 2026 stock assessment model development.
+One purpose of this repository is to give the stock assessor a good starting point that is organized and documented.

 ## Explore data, model settings, and results

-The [MFCL](MFCL) folder includes all the MFCL input files, model settings, and output files.
+The **[MFCL](MFCL)** folder includes all the MFCL input files, model settings, and output files.

+The **[R](R)** folder elaborates on the relationship between three closely related model runs: the diagnostic model (not jittered, runs from an ini file), the jittered model (runs from a par file), and the m2_s20_a075_h80 grid member (double jittered).
+The target audience is the YFT 2026 stock assessor.

-The [TAF](TAF) folder extracts the data and results from MFCL format to CSV format that can be examined using Excel, R, or other statistical software.
-TAF is a standard reproducible format for stock assessments that is practical for making the MFCL [data](TAF/data) and [output](TAF/output) available in a format that is easy to examine.
+The **TAF** folder extracts the data and results from MFCL format to CSV format that can be examined using Excel, R, or other statistical software.
+[TAF](https://cran.r-project.org/package=TAF) is a standard reproducible format for stock assessments that is practical for making the MFCL [data](TAF/data) and [output](TAF/output) available in a format that is easy to examine.
 The [report](TAF/report) folder contains formatted tables and example plots.

 ## Run the assessment model